acoli-repo/conll-rdf/README.md

 The source is compiled automatically once you run the tool via the `run.sh` bash script.

 ### Requirements
-* JDK (OpenJDK or Java SE) or , version 1.8 or higher.
+* JDK (OpenJDK or Java SE), version 1.8 or higher.
   * run `java -version` to check if java is installed.
   * run `javac -version` to check if your version of the compiler is sufficient.
 * Maven 3.3+ (Optional but highly recommended).